bitsongofficial/go-bitsong/docs/genesis-state.md

-# Gaia Genesis State
+# Go-BitSong Genesis State

-Gaia genesis state, `GenesisState`, is composed of accounts, various module states and metadata such as genesis transactions.
+Go-BitSong genesis state, `GenesisState`, is composed of accounts, various module states and metadata such as genesis transactions.
 Each module may specify its own `GenesisState`.
 In addition, each module may specify its own genesis state validation, import and export functionality.

-The Gaia genesis state is defined as follows:
+The Go-BitSong genesis state is defined as follows:

 ```go
 type GenesisState struct {